DuckyBread/C_matrix/README.md

 # C_matrix
-This project contains library which allows to create and work with matrixes
+This project contains library which allows to create and work with matrices

 ## Implementation of the matrix.h library functions